 Treasure Chest Museum, Paisley

 Tucked away on Paisley’s main street is a museum dedicated to preserving Paisley’s local history.
 When you walk in the door, you’re immediately sent back in time to another era.
 Glass cases filled with memorabilia, china and mementos from the past are plentiful.
 But the real fun starts as you explore the larger rooms that are filled with all kinds of homesteading and agricultural antiquities.
-Find out how people lived before indoor plumbing and electricity.
-See what primitive farm tools used to look like.
-Marvel at the area’s first ‘refrigerator’ – a vault-like box that was used to hold a block of ice.
-Upstairs there is a marvellous selection of kitchenware, turn-of-the-century ladies wear and military uniforms.
+Find out how people lived before indoor plumbing and electricity and what primitive farm tools used to look like.
+Marvel at the area’s first ‘refrigerator’, a vault-like box that was used to hold a block of ice.
+Upstairs there is a marvelous selection of kitchenware, turn-of-the-century ladies wear and military uniforms.
 If it’s not busy, ask if the kids can dress the mannequins.